 There are different types of pregnancy care providers that take care of you during pregnancy, labor, delivery and postpartum.
 These include obstetricians, midwives, and sometimes, primary care physicians.
 In addition to selecting a pregnancy care provider, you may also consider places to deliver your baby.
 While most people choose to give birth in a hospital, some people prefer birthing centers or home births.

 Now is a great time to think about your overall health and what lifestyle changes you may need to make now that you’re pregnant.
 For example, think about how pregnancy affects your work, finances, habits and daily activities.

 How does the fetus develop in the first trimester of pregnancy?

 Several developments occur in the first trimester.
 Although you can’t see it happening, there’s a lot going on inside your body after sperm fertilizes an egg.

 Weeks one to four of pregnancy

 During the first month of pregnancy, several important structures form.
 These structures are a tiny clump of cells, but will grow to become the amniotic sac, placenta and umbilical cord.
-A tube that becomes your baby’s brain and spinal cord form, as well as their circulatory system.
+A tube that becomes the fetus’s brain and spinal cord forms, as well as its circulatory system.
 A face, circles for eyes and the beginning of a mouth take shape.

-The embryo is about one-fourth inch long — smaller than a grain of rice.
+The embryo is about a quarter-inch inch long — smaller than a grain of rice.